 After the pleasant break take the same street and go down until you find yourself on the crossroads with Carrer Ferran.
 Here you need to turn left in order to have a look at Plaça de Sant Jaume.

 When you see this sun-drenched wide square, you can hardly believe that you are still in the Gothic quarter.
 But it wasn’t always like this.
 In Medieval times at the site of the square was located a church of Sant Jaume and the square was limited to a small angular space.

-In the 19th century, during the period of city expansion and reorganization, the church was demolished and the square rebuilt as it exists nowadays.
-The square is administrative heart of whole Catalonia: on the left there is a beautiful palace of Generalitat de Catalunya (the government of Cataloina) while across it, there is a building of Ajuntament de Barcelona (City Council).
+In the 19th century, during the period of city expansion and reorganisation, the church was demolished and the square rebuilt as it exists nowadays.
+The square is administrative heart of whole Catalonia: on the left there is a beautiful palace of Generalitat de Catalunya (the government of Catalonia) while across it, there is a building of Ajuntament de Barcelona (City Council).

 After admiring the civil part of the city, you need to go down through Plaça de Sant Miquel and Baixada de Sant Miquel to explore carrer Avinyo, that has it all for trendy small shops, featuring independent label designers.

 While passing through Plaça Sant Miquel, you might wonder what has Gothic quarter to do with stainless-steel-tube sculpture in the center of the square.
 What is it?
 This 30 meters sculpture is dedicated to castellers (human-tower makers).
 Catalans are very proud of this national tradition of making towers from people, which represents such concepts as commitment, teamwork and strength.